next-book/dev-book/content/solitude.md

 We have had to agree on a certain set of rules, called etiquette and politeness, to make this frequent meeting tolerable and that we need not come to open war.
 We meet at the post-office, and at the sociable, and about the fireside every night; we live thick and are in each other’s way, and stumble over one another, and I think that we thus lose some respect for one another.
 Certainly less frequency would suffice for all important and hearty communications.
-Consider the girls in a factory⁠—never alone, hardly in their dreams.
+Consider the girls in a factory—never alone, hardly in their dreams.
 It would be better if there were but one inhabitant to a square mile, as where I live.
 The value of a man is not in his skin, that we should touch him.</p>
 <p>I have heard of a man lost in the woods and dying of famine and exhaustion at the foot of a tree, whose loneliness was relieved by the grotesque visions with which, owing to bodily weakness, his diseased imagination surrounded him, and which he believed to be real.